staman1702/visit-dubrovnik/README.md

 ## Credits

 - [Google Fonts:](https://fonts.google.com/) Font family "Alegreya" was used on all pages.
-  - [Font Awesome:](https://fontawesome.com/) Used in header, dub-explore section of index.html and contact.html headings to add icons.
+  - [Font Awesome:](https://fontawesome.com/) Used in header, footer, dub-explore section of index.html and contact.html headings to add icons.
   - [Am I Responsive:](http://ami.responsivedesign.is) Was used to check responsiveness of page.
   - [Pexels:](https://www.pexels.com/) Source of free images used in index.html and gallery.html.
   - [Free Convert:](https://www.freeconvert.com/) Converting PNG and JPEG images to WEBP.